Nordische Gesellschaft: Pressedienst Nord

 Pressedienst Nord ('Press Service North') was published weekly.
 In the summer of 1940 it had a pressrun of 3000 weekly.
 Its pressrun gradually increased until the spring of 1941.
 From that point until February 1945, its pressrun was 10,000 weekly.
 Its articles were mainly in German language but some were in Scandinavian languages, especially in Norwegian.

 The articles dealt mainly with Nordic issues.
 The publishing house did a conscious effort to include Scandinavian writers, such as Knut Hamsun, Erling Bjørnson and Karl Olivecrona.

 The publication was rather thin, and printed on cheap paper.
 Images were rare, and generally limited to political caricatures.

 Wirtschaftswart Nord

 A third publication issued by the association, with much smaller edition, was Wirtschaftswart Nord ('Economy Warden North').
 The publication was dedicated to economics, and was not used for political purposes like the other two main publications of the association.

 Brochures

 A sizeable amount of brochures were published by the association; most of them were part of the series Veröffentlichungen der Nordischen Gesellschaft zum Zeitgeschehen.
-One brochure in the series England oder Deutschland? ('England or Germany?'), written by Karl Olivecrona, had an edition of 80 000.
-Published in 1941, was a translation from its Swedish original, England eller Tyskland?.
+One brochure in the series England oder Deutschland? ('England or Germany?'), written by Karl Olivecrona, had a print run of 80,000 copies.
+Published in 1941, was a translation from its Swedish original, England eller Tyskland?

 Cultural branch

-A special 'cultural branch' was set up under the leadership of Dr. Heinrich Jessen, to facilitate contacts with the cultural and academic sphere in the Scandinavian countries.
+A special 'cultural branch' was set up under the leadership of Heinrich Jessen, to facilitate contacts with the cultural and academic sphere in the Scandinavian countries.
 The cultural branch arranged yearly summer congresses in Lübeck, Reichstagung zur Sommersonnenwende.